Steps to becoming the host with the most… perfectly decorated dining room.

 The end of the year is near, which means one thing: lots of holiday hosting.
 Whether you’re planning to DIY a festive tablescape or need to snag specifics like drinkware or candles, even the smallest addition to your space can make it all the more inviting and on-trend.

-Previously, I tapped interior design experts about what’s on their holiday decor shopping list.
+Previously, I tapped interior design experts about what’s on their holiday decor shopping lists.
 As I’ve started thinking about hosting for Thanksgiving and Christmas, I thought we’d get more granular, and see how these pros are setting up their holiday tablescapes.
 They responded with the tips and products they’re using to celebrate in style.

 Just off the top?
 Don’t procrastinate on prepping.